2025 SEASON

 26-game winning streak (fourth-longest in DI in the last five years)

-Sun Belt Conference & Tournament Champions
+Sun Belt Regular Season & Tournament Champions

-Conway Regional & Auburn Super Regional Champions
+NCAA Auburn Super Regional Champions

-Men's College World Series Finalist
+NCAA College World Series Finalist

 National Runner UpNCAA Tournament Snapshot